Substance Abuse Prevention and Treatment Services

 - Standardized screening and assessment

 - All youth are screened utilizing standardized screening and assessment tools to match youth to services.

 - We offer a comprehensive, integrated approach to care by providing psychiatry and medical services including HIV testing and treatment and pregnancy prevention and education.

 - Family focused - To promote the most lasting changes, we promote family involvement.
 We offer treatment interventions that incorporate

 - Developmentally appropriate - Our services are provided within the context of healthy adolescent development.
-Adolescents are by nature curious and prone to risk taking and poor judgment.
-We know that most are trying to master separation and individuation, which many practice by rebelling against authority, rules and restrictions.
+Adolescents are by nature curious and prone to risk taking and questionable judgment.
+We know that most are trying to master separation and individuation, which many practice by challenging authority, rules and restrictions.
 We focus on strengths and assets, promote independent and healthy decision making, and offer life skills training.